 My hometown note, a 1902 $5 National Bank Note from Cranford, New Jersey.

-Buying notes from a reputable paper money dealer is a very important and often overlooked factor that needs to be considered.
-A reputable dealer will offer and no hassle money back guarantee and can provide valuable knowledge when deciding which note to choose.
+Buying currency from a reputable paper money dealer is a very important and often overlooked factor that needs to be considered.
+A reputable paper money dealer will offer and no hassle money back guarantee and can provide valuable knowledge when deciding which note to choose.
 Not all notes are created equal and an expert dealer can tell the difference and help you choose the right note, do not be afraid to ask questions!
 When it's time to sell or upgrade your note a high quality note will generally bring stronger prices.
 Americana Currency is a member of the Professional Currency Dealers Association (PCDA), a non-profit organization comprised of the country's top rare currency dealers and numismatic experts.

 There is a lot of information to research and things learn about and that is one aspect that makes collecting paper money so enjoyable and generally, in time, profitable!
 So take some time, look, learn and dive into the wonderful hobby that is loved by so many passionate collectors including yours truly!

-Welcome to the hobby and happy collecting!
+Welcome to the hobby and happy collecting!!